envoy/Engineering/engineering_bands.md

 ### Technical Lead

 #### Scope
-* You will be responsible for creating and maintaining the technical roadmap and delivery plan for a product or project.
+* You will be responsible for creating and maintaining the delivery plan for a product, project, or codebase.
+* You will fully own the technical direction, architecture, and engineering KPIs for the project and associated code.
 * You will manage the deliverables, priorities, and risks of the project.
 * You will coordinate with other teams (typically Product, Design, and Support) as needed to bring the work to conclusion.
 * You will run an inception for the project, bringing together key stakeholders and core team members to define scope; set goals (and antigoals); assess risks; identify personas, roles, and activities; and produce an initial backlog of stories.